phoenixframework/esbuild/README.md

 The first argument to `esbuild` is the execution profile.
-You can define multiple execution profiles with the current directory, the OS enviroment, and default arguents to the `esbuild` task:
+You can define multiple execution profiles with the current directory, the OS enviroment, and default arguments to the `esbuild` task:

 ```elixir